alexcnsf/esolang/README.md

 Test passed.
 ```

-You can view my code passing all of them in the doctests in the repository!
+You can view my code passing all levels of doctest on recent successful runs in the actions tabs of the repository!